Day 1: San Pedro de Atacama

 The driver has to drive slowly and you will have plenty of time to relax, enjoy and be amazed by an “out if this world” landscape.
 You will never forget this day.

 At midday there is a stop to have lunch at a sat hotel and restaurant in close to Colchani village, the gate way to the flats.
 So after lunch you will go out and arrive to Uyuni at about 1 or 2 pm.
 You will have time to relax, grab a coffee, eat something, charge your mobile devices and connect with your friends and family to tell them about your adventures.
-But Uyuni town is not a really nice place to be so, at 8 pm, cama bus to La Paz!
+But Uyuni town is not a really nice place to be so, at 8 pm, night bus to La Paz!

 Day 7: End of Itinerary, La Paz

 Arrival to La Paz bus station, find your onw way to your accommodation.
+End of Adventure

 back to top